DNA Gedcom – A 3rd Party Tool That Can Help Shorten Your Search

 8. Use G Works—this tool compares Gedcom files, that consist basically of a family pedigree.
 Gedcom stands for Genealogy Data Communication and is a universal program file that can be moved between different types of genealogy software.
-In the process of comparing the Gedcom files, common surnames are identified that can help you in your search for your ancestors.
+In the process of comparing the Gedcom files, frequent surnames are identified that can help you in your search for your ancestors.

 9. Use the Collins-Leeds Method to cluster your matches into family groups.
-In my post 10 Ways to Group Your DNA Matches into Genetic Networks you can see an example of the beautiful output from this program.
+In my post, 10 Ways to Group Your DNA Matches into Genetic Networks; you can see an example of the beautiful output from this program.
 Additionally, this fantastic tool helps to cluster the matches from more than one company together in one graph.

 This link gives instructions based on AncestryDNA data: https://www.dnagedcom.com/docs/KittyBlogInstructions.pdf

 This link gives instructions about how to combine results from all DNA tests you have taken: https://www.dnagedcom.com/JWorks/Combining_results.pdf

 To learn more, ask questions, and keep up with the latest information, join the DNAGedcom User Group on Facebook. https://www.facebook.com/groups/DNAGedcomUserGroup/

 DNAGedcom is also affiliated with DNAAdoption.com, which has fantastic online classes and instructions on how to use your DNA results.
 I highly recommend the resources that DNAAdoption offers.

 Jump in and give DNAGedcom.com a try– you’ll be amazed at how much faster you can identify the ancestors you have in common with your DNA matches!